 The Company has historically had two principal operating segments: its stores and direct businesses.
 The Company considers these two operating segments to be similar in terms of economic characteristics, production processes and operations, and has therefore aggregated them into one reportable segment, retail segment, consistent with its omni-channel business approach.
 In fiscal 2018, the Company launched a wholesale segment, which the Company considers a third operating segment.
-However, due to the immateriality of the wholesale segment's revenues, profits and assets at May 4, 2019, its operating results are aggregated with the retail segment for the first three months of fiscal 2019.
+However, due to the immateriality of the wholesale segment's revenues, profits and assets at August 3, 2019, its operating results are aggregated with the retail segment for all periods.